Quality of life and management of living resources

 Evaluation Manual.

-[xx] These include human resources, infrastructure, financial resources
+[xx] These include human resources, infrastructure, financial resources and, where appropriate, intangible property.

 [xxi] In certain exceptional cases by paying a fixed lump sum.